eliasbenb/PlexAniBridge/docs/advanced/custom-mappings.md

 There are community maintained mappings repositories that you can use to get pre-made mappings for your content.
 You can include these mappings in your custom mappings file using the `$includes` key as explained above.

-## Community Custom Mappings

-There are community maintained mappings repositories that you can use to get pre-made mappings for your content.
-You can include these mappings in your custom mappings file using the `$includes` key as explained above.

 - <a href="https://github.com/LuceoEtzio/PlexAniBridge-Custom-Mappings">
     <img src="https://avatars.githubusercontent.com/u/40282884?s=24&v=4" alt="LuceoEtzio" style="margin-right: 4px; border-radius: 50%; vertical-align: middle;">
     <span>LuceoEtzio/PlexAniBridge-Custom-Mappings</span>